-Here are my thoughts on this week’s anime, with one unfortunate subtraction.
+Here are my thoughts on this past week’s anime.

 Tales of Zestiria: The X

 - Okay, here we go, back to the story proper.

 - I appreciate Sorey’s optimism, but I don’t think it’s going to be as easy as “find the dragon and do a thing”.

 - I’m not really sure what Mikleo was expecting to accomplish on his own.
 Lailah’s the one with the purification flames; Mikleo can fight hellions, sure, but he can’t defeat them.

 - Maybe I’m just being pessimistic, but I wouldn’t think a long stringy gel thing floating in the air would be something safe to be around.

 - Goddamit, guys, don’t give the shippers fuel.

 - Whoa, that look in Yahiko’s eyes when he thought little Abeno was gonna leave… I think this kid might have some issues.